Espresso Vs French Press | Comparing two Popular Methods

-Espresso is a popular brewing method for making coffee that originated in Italy in the early 20th century.
-It involves forcing hot water through finely-ground coffee beans under high pressure, resulting in a concentrated and flavorful shot of coffee.
+Espresso is a popular coffee brewing method that originated in Italy in the early 20th century.
+It involves forcing hot water through finely ground coffee beans under high pressure, resulting in a concentrated shot of coffee topped with a light brown crema layer.

 Here are some of the pros and cons of the espresso brewing method: